Codatrix1/BankApp-V2.1/README.md

 # BankApp-V2.1

-Vanilla JavaScript - w/ Advanced Array Methods
+Vanilla JavaScript - w/ Advanced DOM Manipulation

 LoginID for User 1 - as ----- Password for User 1 - 1111